EyeTrackVR/EyeTrackVR/docs/_pages/PartList.md

 - 2x Wired Ov5640 160 deg cameras [AliExpress here](https://www.aliexpress.com/item/2255799933896897.html)

 {% include custom/alerts/Note.html content="if the wired option is used, you will need to disassemble the camera to remove the ir filters.
-I would recombed getting extra cameras, either the full thing above or just the camera" hyper_link="https://www.aliexpress.com/item/3256803544318475.html" description="from AliExpress here" %}
+I would recommend getting extra cameras, either the full thing above or just the camera" hyper_link="https://www.aliexpress.com/item/3256803544318475.html" description="from AliExpress here" %}

 - 1x USB type-A male port to power both IR emitters [AliExpress here](https://a.aliexpress.com/_mOCRTcq)